 ROI and Yield are a couple of the most important metrics in sports betting.
 In this FAQ, you will get to know what they mean and why they are important if you want to become a profitable sports bettor.

 ROI – Return On Investment

 ROI in sports betting is a measure of how much your bankroll increased during a specific period.
 This could for example be one month, one year or even since the beginning of your betting career.

-ROI will typically increase over time, whereas yield will stay roughly the same.
+ROI will typically increase over time, whereas Yield will stay roughly the same.

-Your yield is a measure on how efficient your betting is.
+Your Yield is a measure on how efficient your betting is.
 It doesn’t take the size of your bankroll into account, so it’s a good relative number to compare with other trading strategies, or other users.

-Yield will typically not increase over time, as ROI does.
+Also, Yield doesn’t change depending on bankroll and will typically not increase over time, as ROI does.

 Another equally important metric to measure if your betting is profitable is the closing line value or CLV.